JWKennington/sgn-ligo/docs/user-guide/gwistat-tutorial.md

     State vector channels typically use lower sample rates (16 Hz) since they change infrequently.
 Strain channels require much higher sample rates (16384 Hz or 4096 Hz minimum) to capture gravitational wave signals.
 The tool supports different sample rates for each channel type.

 !!! info "Frame Generation"
     We generate 90 seconds of data to ensure all 5 frames are written due to FrameSink's internal stride buffering.
-The segment file defines patterns up to 80 seconds.
+The state file defines patterns up to 80 seconds.

 ## Step 3: Creating a Bit Mapping File

 GWIStat uses a JSON file to map bit positions to their meanings.
+The file supports two formats:

+### Simple Format (Backward Compatible)

 Create a file called `bitmask_mapping.json`:

 ```json
 {